btahir/next-shopify-starter/README.md

 #### A note on pagination in the GraphQL queries

 The graphQL queries are all hardcoded to pull the maximum number of products/variants/images which is set to 250 by Shopify.
-I did this for to keep things simple rather than setting up any pagination and making the queries complicated.
+I did this to keep things simple.
+Pagination would have made the queries complicated and 250 items is enough for most use cases.

-This should work for the majority of use cases as having over 250 of these items is rare.
+If you require pagination you will have to keep track of the [cursor](https://youtu.be/S37WsC8GzSA "graphql pagination") field and keep querying the data until you fetch all items.

 ### Setup Environment variables